What is a rotator cuff injury?

 Xrays are done to evaluate the shoulder for other possible shoulder conditions which can also present with pain.

 The diagnosis of rotator cuff injury is subsequently confirmed with an ultrasound scan or a Magnetic Resonance Imaging (MRI) scan.
-The specialist will help recommend the type of scan needed.
+Your orthopaedic doctor will help recommend the type of scan needed.

 How can rotator cuff injuries be treated?